Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 For more information see the Regatta website.

-For the complete air display line up see the Torbay Airshow website.
+For the complete air display line up see the English Riviera Airshow website.

-What family-friendly Devon events have I missed?
+What family-friendly events in Devon have I missed?
 Share your recommendations in the comments below.
 You might also like to check out my top tips for family attractions in Devon.

 Want to come back and find out about events in Devon later in the year?
 Why not pin this post for future reference and be sure not to miss out on what’s on in Devon!